 For DAF queries related to CDA documents, Query Responders MUST create a C-CDA document following the MU2 requirements outlined in the MU2 Companion Guide.
 (CONF: 300)

-For DAF queries related to non-CDA documents, Query Responders MAY choose appropriate documents to provide the query results.
-(CONF: 310)
+NOTE: For DAF queries related to non-CDA documents, Query Responders may choose appropriate documents to provide the query results.

 Query Responders MUST include metadata from XDS Metadata in Section 4 from IHE ITI Volume 3 Cross Transaction specifications as part of the query results to facilitate processing by Query Requestors.